freenet/web/hugo-site/content/ghostkey/create/_index.md

 layout: "single"
 ---

-After you donate to Freenet, you'll receive a [Ghost Key](/ghostkey/)—a cryptographic key certified by Freenet.
+After you donate to Freenet, you'll receive a certified [Ghost Key](/ghostkey/)—a cryptographic key.
 The key is generated in your browser, then "blinded" before being sent to our server.
 The server signs the blinded key without ever seeing the unblinded version, ensuring that your donation remains anonymous.
 Your browser then unblinds the signature, creating a signed certificate.

 It's important to store this certificate securely, such as in a secure note within your password manager.
 You can read an article about Ghost Keys [here](/news/introducing-ghost-keys/).